 Unaltered actual list l1

-The relevancy of compound objects like lists, classes, or other things makes the differences in the shallowcopy and deepcopy.
-A deepcopy newly creates a compound object like lists or classes, and recursively, the objects are copied from the actual object so that any changes in the deepcopy will not be reflected in the original object.
+The relevancy of compound objects like lists, classes, or other things makes the differences between shallow copy and deep copy.
+A deep copy newly creates a compound object like lists or classes, and recursively, the objects are copied from the actual object so that any changes in the deep copy will not be reflected in the original object.